-Another side trip of considerable length is that which leaves Old Faithful in the morning, crosses the southern boundary of the Park and enters the historic Jackson Lake country, returning in the late afternoon of the same day to Lake Hotel or Lodges after a thrilling high mountain spectacle.
+Another side trip of considerable length is that which leaves Old Faithful in the morning, crosses the southern boundary of the Park and enters the New Grand Teton National Park, returning in the late afternoon of the same day to Lake Hotel or Lodges.
 Arrangements for this trip may be made with the transportation agent at either Old Faithful Inn or Lodges.
-The round trip transportation cost of this excursion, to holders of regular Park tickets, is \$12.50-with a minimum of five passengers.
-If the night is spent at Moran, meals and lodging at Jackson Lake Lodge or Sheffield's Ranch are extra.
+The round trip transportation cost of this excursion, to holders of regular Park tickets. is \$12.50-with a minimum of five passengers.
+If the night is spent at Moran, meals and lodging at Jackson Lake Lodge or Teton Lodge are extra.
+Within Teton Park, there is a motor tour, costing \$23, with meals and lodging.